This post contains affiliate links. Click here to read my affiliate policy.

 Step 4: The Toppings

-With your paleo diet, you know there are dozens of options of veggies and even pepperoni that work within the structures of a diet and also make for a great pizza topping.
+With your paleo diet, you know there are dozens of options of veggies like bell peppers and even pepperoni that work within the structures of a diet and also make for a great pizza topping.
 Pile your pie sky high with bell peppers, mushrooms, zucchini, onion, olives, broccoli, and more.

 Step 5: The Baking